Layer-Wise Data-Free CNN Compression: Experiments

-Although these results achieve a stronger sparsity/accuracy tradeoff than the computationally efficient pruning results (Figure~\ref{efficient_pruning}), we emphasize that getting these methods to work may be difficult in practice when no data is present.
-The AKD and DI methods contain many more hyperparameters than other methods.
-Parameters for AKD control the optimization procedure of the GAN, and parameters for DI control the image generation optimization.
-In general, these parameters vary with network architecture.
-Although we use settings presented in \cite{AKD} and \cite{DI}, these parameters may need more tuning to work on data from another domain, or for other architectures.
-Moreover, it was difficult to achieve a wide spread of models in the sparsity/accuracy manifold; for example, AKD and DI did not achieve above $40\%$ accuracy on MobileNetV2.
-By contrast, the computationally inexpensive models can always achieve near-perfect accuracy (sometimes at more modest sparsity).
+These methods achieve a stronger sparsity/accuracy tradeoff than efficient pruning methods, but getting these methods to work may be difficult in practice without data.
+AKD and DI use many more parameters than the efficient methods.
+These parameters may need more tuning to work on data from another domain or for other architectures.
+Moreover, many trials of AKD and DI converged to low accuracy, which isn't detectable without data.